NJIT-Highlander-Racing-Electrical/Base-Station/README.md

         * We can power it with a 12VDC wall adapter

- * There are a few options to get data:
+ * There are a few options to get data while up on flagpole:
      * Long USB cable, but this was tested and did not work
      * Active USB cable, but we would need to find a way to enclose that hardware at the top, which can get bulky and heavy
      * RS485, but this requires translating the signal at the top and bottom